In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 2. Web Speech API ¶

 Next, I looked for a way that works without any native plugins.
-The good news is there is a specification that provides this functionality, the Web Speech API, the bad news is that at the moment (December 2018) only Google implemented this into their Chrome browser (https://caniuse.com/#search=speech).
+The good news is there is a specification that provides this functionality, the Web Speech API.
+The bad news is that, at the moment (December 2018), only Google has implemented this into their Chrome browser (https://caniuse.com/#search=speech).
+Based on publicly available information from browser vendors, the Web Speech API feature is currently under consideration by both Microsoft and Mozilla for future implementation.

 The API is callback-based, and an app has to implement a few handlers.